metio/terraform-provider-k8s/docs/data-sources/cloudwatchlogs_services_k8s_aws_log_group_v1alpha1_manifest.md

 Optional:

 - `destination_arn` (String)
-- `distribution` (String) The method used to distribute log data to the destination, which can be eitherrandom or grouped by log stream.
+- `distribution` (String) The method used to distribute log data to the destination, which can be either random or grouped by log stream.
 - `filter_name` (String)
-- `filter_pattern` (String) A symbolic description of how CloudWatch Logs should interpret the data ineach log event.
-For example, a log event can contain timestamps, IP addresses,strings, and so on.
-You use the filter pattern to specify what to look forin the log event message.
+- `filter_pattern` (String) A symbolic description of how CloudWatch Logs should interpret the data in each log event.
+For example, a log event can contain timestamps, IP addresses, strings, and so on.
+You use the filter pattern to specify what to look for in the log event message.
 - `role_arn` (String)